MarcoALuceroVivar/Active-Directory-Lab/passwordReset.md

 ---
 ## Step 6- Close Ticket
-We Close the ticket and document how to resolve the issue.
+The IT user closes the ticket and document how to resolve the issue.

 <img width="1060" height="520" alt="image" src="https://github.com/user-attachments/assets/a8a9d5fc-9c5a-476e-95b9-aee5a41eb200" />